iCliniq Logo

 The presence of metabolites or substrates of Dacomitinib in human milk or the effects of Dacomitinib on the infant feeding upon the breast milk of the mother under treatment with this drug has not been reported.
 It is advised not to breastfeed for at least 17 days after the last dose.

-The fetus can be harmed due to the administration of this drug, and hence contraception is advised for females of reproductive potential during the treatment with this drug.
+The female's reproductive potential is verified before starting treatment.
+The fetus can be harmed due to the administration of this drug, and hence contraception is advised for females of reproductive potential during treatment with this drug.

 The effectiveness and safety of Dacomitinib have not been established in pediatric patients.

-A higher rate of at least 67 percent of individuals above the age of 65 years suffer from adverse reactions, and nearly 10 percent of them with effects occurring due to drug discontinuations.
+A higher rate of at least 67 percent of individuals above the age of 65 years suffer from adverse reactions, and nearly 10 percent of them experience effects occurring due to drug discontinuation.

 Source Article IclonSourcesSource Article Arrow